omniosorg/omniosorg.github.io/patron.md

 BIC POFICHBEXX<br/>
 Verein OmniOS Community Edition

 If you have questions regarding your subscription, or if you want to discuss other options to support our work, please feel free to contact <a href="mailto:patrons@omniosce.org">patrons@omniosce.org</a> at any time.

+## How your payments are processed

+Our donation system is using stripe.com as a payment provider.
+We do not keeep ANY information local.
+Credit card numbers are NOT available to us at any point in the payment process.
+The integration of stripe.com and all the user interactions are handled by our <a href="https://github.com/omniosorg/ooceapps">OcceApps</a> package.